 Research in medical terminology and legal terms prepare students for proper translations.
 Topics in the medical field include patient education and drug development.
 Legal areas discussed include corporate tax liability and litigation.

 Sentence structure and grammar in business and financial terminology is the focus of this course.
 Proper translation in the target language is necessary so financial transactions are executed in the proper sequence.
 Students study topics in credit, stock market and securities and financial annual reports.

 Career Information for Graduates

 The need for professional interpreters is increasing as companies expand business overseas.
 Graduates with a translation certificate can find employment in government agencies, advertising and publishing companies and education.
-The U.S. Bureau of Labor Statistics reported an average wage of $44,190 for interpreters and translators in May 2015 (www.bls.gov).
+The U.S. Bureau of Labor Statistics reported a median wage of $49,930 for interpreters and translators in May 2018 (www.bls.gov).